 'We have four strategic priorities for the coming years.
 Firstly, we want to remain relevant to the customer anytime, anywhere.
 And we'll do that by offering the right insight and solutions specific to each customer via our app as well as in the branches.
-We'll use both channels to map our customers' needs, help them achieve their financial goals and proactively offer them suitable products and services. $\equiv$
+We'll use both channels to map our customers' needs, help them achieve their financial goals and proactively offer them suitable products and services.
+Argenta in 2024 Table of contents

 - 2 About Argenta

-- 3 Our strategy
+- 3 Our Strategy

 - 4 Risk and capital policy

 - 5 Governance

 - 6 Sustainability Statement

-- 7 Other statements
+- 7 Other statement

 - 8 Financial statements